DamianEdwards/askai/README.md

 ### Options

 - `--url`: The OpenAI endpoint URL.
 Defaults to `https://models.github.ai/inference`
-- `--key`: The authentication token (PAT for GitHub Models, API key for OpenAI, etc.)
+- `--key`: The authentication token (PAT for GitHub Models, API key for OpenAI, etc.).
+Optional when using GitHub Models with the GitHub CLI installed and authenticated
 - `--model`: The model to use.
 Valid values: `gpt-5.2`, `gpt-5.2-pro`, `gpt-5.1`, `gpt-5`, `gpt-5-mini`, `gpt-5-nano`, `custom`.
 Defaults to `gpt-5-mini`
 - `--custom-model`: The custom model name (required when `--model` is `custom`)
 - `--verbosity`: Set the verbosity level.
 Valid values: `minimal`, `normal`, `detailed`, `diagnostic`.
 Defaults to `normal`